 - Any activities undertaken (if any) to resolve the concern

 - Any other relevant information

 - Direction with respect to release of identity

 - Original signature

 Complaints should be submitted directly to the Clerk in a sealed envelope clearly identified as a complaint under Section 239 of the Municipal Act (closed meeting investigation).
-A cheque for $125.00 made payable to the Township of North Dundas should accompany the complaint.
+A cheque for $125.00 payable to the Township of North Dundas (refundable should the application be denied) shall accompany this application.
 The Clerk shall take all measures to ensure that the envelope remains sealed and its contents remain confidential and immediately forward it to the Municipal Investigator.

 The investigator will assign a file number and record the date and time the envelope was received.
 The investigator will only investigate complaints received on the Complaint Form, duly signed and accompanied by the prescribed fee.